How to Prepare Images for Fine Art Printing

 • Colour Mode: RGB

-• Ensure there are no layers, paths or channels (flattened file)
+• Flat file: Ensure there are no layers, paths or channels

 The good news is that when printing your images through Riptide Prints, we’ll manually inspect each image before it heads to the printer, following and checking off the steps above.
 Even better yet, a member of our team inspects each finished print before it ships out to ensure it is of extreme high quality.